Young Guyanese scholar dies suddenly in Peru - Guyana Chronicle

 Persaud later earned herself a Bachelor’s Degree in Biochemistry from Stony Brook University.

-According to information reaching Guyana Chronicle she was holidaying in Peru with her friends when she reportedly fell during a hiking trip.
-She succumbed shortly after.

-News of her death quickly spread and many persons have posted special memories of the budding scientist on social media platforms
+News of her death quickly spread and her social media accounts were inundated with messages of condolences.

-Note: (This story has been updated)